Picking the Right Trace Width

 By The MacroFab Team | October 25, 2016

-When designing a printed circuit board assembly (PCBA), it's essential to consider the selection of appropriate trace widths.
+When designing a printed circuit board assembly (PCBA), a crucial aspect is selecting the right width for your copper traces.
 Key characteristics to consider when selecting a trace width include:

 The important characteristics to consider when selecting a trace width include: